StephaneSeyvoz/stephaneseyvoz.github.com/index.md

 ### Welcome to my developer page

 This blog is aimed to provide information, important or not, about the contributions I make to the Mind compiler and MindEd editor.
-Content will be added according to issues and solutions I meet and when any idea come... to my mind.
+Content will be added according to issues and solutions I meet and when any idea comes... to my mind.

 ### Post updates